 Saturday, March 9, 2019

 Parking: Green Level High School, 7600 Roberts Rd., Cary

 Celebration Site: At the boardwalk entrance to the trail

-Join us as we celebrate the opening of the White Oak Creek Greenway connection as part of the East Coast Greenway!
+Join the Town of Cary, Town of Apex, and representatives from Wake County as we celebrate the opening of the White Oak Creek Greenway connection as part of the East Coast Greenway!
 Enjoy the ribbon cutting, live music, refreshments, and the opportunity to explore the greenway.
 Parking will be available at Green Level High School, with the celebration site a short walk away.
 Transportation from the parking lot to the event will be provided for persons with mobility issues.

 Length: 4.7 miles, in 2 sections

 Used For: Walking, running bicycling, walking leashed dogs, pushing strollers and wheelchairs